kyleu/projectforge/module/wasmserver/doc/module/wasmserver.md

 # WebAssembly

 This is a module for [Project Forge](https://projectforge.dev).
-It allows you to build your http server, but load it as a WebAssembly module.
+It allows you to build your http server as normal, but load it as a WebAssembly module or Service Worker.

 https://github.com/kyleu/projectforge/tree/master/module/wasmserver